New World Order (professional wrestling): Feud with The Rock and Stone Cold Steve Austin

+Attempts to rebuild and collapse

 The nWo was shortly joined by Flair when he attacked Austin with a chair and Hall was ejected out of the group and fired from Raw for "repeatedly dropping the ball" on Austin.
 In actuality, Hall had asked for his release for personal reasons.
-Lacking members, Ric Flair would recruit Booker T and continued his feud with Austin.
+Lacking members, Flair would recruit Booker T and continued his feud with Austin.
 Austin defeated Big Show and Flair in a Handicap match at Judgment Day.

 With Booker T now in the group, his partner Goldust attempted and failed many times to get in, with the rest of the members (X-Pac and Big Show) becoming frustrated at Booker T. With Nash returning and attempting to rebuild the nWo, he brought Shawn Michaels into the faction on the June 3 episode of Raw.
 Michaels then literally "kicked" Booker T out of the nWo a week later.
 Michaels, then in the midst of a four-year retirement from professional wrestling, became the first nWo member who had never wrestled in WCW.

 On July 8, Nash returned to action on Raw, teaming up with Eddie Guerrero, X-Pac, Big Show, and Chris Benoit to take on Booker T, Goldust, Bubba Ray Dudley, Spike Dudley, and Rob Van Dam.
 Seconds after tagging in for the first time, Nash tore his quadriceps after delivering a big boot onto Booker T, immediately putting him back on the injured list.
-On the following Raw on July 15, Vince McMahon came out to the ring to the entrance of the nWo music and made the announcement that the group was officially disbanded as Eric Bischoff became Raw General Manager.
-Afterwards, the nWo storyline was stopped and the remaining members drifted apart.
+On the following Raw on July 15, Vince McMahon came out to the ring to the entrance of the nWo music and made the announcement that the group was officially disbanded as Eric Bischoff became Raw General Manager later that night.
+Afterwards, the nWo storyline was stopped, and the remaining members drifted apart.
 Michaels returned to active competition within weeks, Big Show was eventually traded to the SmackDown! brand, and X-Pac was released from his contract.